India's new government must wrestle with weak output, inflation

 CHALLENGES

-Stressed loans in India - those categorized as bad and restructured - total $100 billion, or about 10 percent of all loans.
+Stressed loans in India - those categorised as bad and restructured - total $100 billion (59.2 billion pounds), or about 10 percent of all loans.
 The debt-equity ratio of Indian firms has hit a two-decade high of 97.9 percent, Nomura said.

 Compounding economic worries are the prospects of a below-average monsoon this summer, which could hit farm output and fuel inflation.